...

 2- Regularly clean your shower

 A build-up of soap scum and dirt can create a perfect environment for mold to grow.
-Make sure you clean your shower frequently, including the caulking and grout lines.
+Clean your shower frequently, including caulking and grout lines.

 3- Use Vinegar Solution often